AndreTeixeira1998/overleafwiki/Home.md

 ### ShareLaTeX Server Pro

-If you want help installing and maintaining ShareLaTeX at your university or workplace, we offer an officially supported version called ShareLaTeX Server Pro.
-It also comes with extra security and admin features.
+ShareLaTeX offers a premium onsite version with extra security and admin features.
 [Click here to find out more!](https://www.sharelatex.com/university/onsite.html).
+This is a drop in replacement for the community version.

 ### Problems?